dbca-wa/wastd/docs/data_collectors.rst

 Turtle tracks or nests
 ======================
-Turtle track counts can be collected on mobile apps (OpenDataKit or ESRI collector), or on paper data sheets.
+Turtle track counts can be collected on mobile app (OpenDataKit), or on paper data sheets.

 Track counts can be recorded individually (preferred) or tallied over beach sections.